turbot/steampipe-plugin-kubernetes/docs/tables/kubernetes_{custom_resource_singular_name}.md

                       description: Name of the resource being referred to.
                       type: string
                 renewBefore:
-                  description: How long before the currently issued certificate's expiry cert-manager should renew the certificate.
-Default to 2/3 of the duration.
+                  description: "How long before the currently issued certificate's expiry cert-manager should renew the certificate.
+Default to 2/3 of the duration."
                   type: string
                 secretName:
                   description: The name of the secret resource that will be automatically created and managed by this Certificate resource.
                   type: string
-            status:
-              description: Status of the Certificate.
-              type: object
-              properties:
-                conditions:
-                  description: List of status conditions to indicate the status of certificates.
-                  type: array
-                  items:
-                    description: CertificateCondition contains condition information for a Certificate.
-                    type: object
-                    required:
-                      - status
-                      - type
-                    properties:
-                      lastTransitionTime:
-                        description: The timestamp corresponding to the last status change of this condition.
-                        type: string
-                        format: date-time
-                      status:
-                        description: Status of the condition, one of (`True`, `False`, `Unknown`).
-                        type: string
-                        enum:
-                          - "True"
-                          - "False"
-                          - Unknown
-                      type:
-                        description: Type of the condition, known values are `Ready` and `Issuing`.
-                        type: string
-                  x-kubernetes-list-map-keys:
-                    - type
-                  x-kubernetes-list-type: map
-                lastFailureTime:
-                  description: The time as recorded by the Certificate controller of the most recent failure to complete a CertificateRequest for this resource.
-                  type: string
-                  format: date-time
-                notAfter:
-                  description: The expiration time of the certificate stored in the secret named by this resource in `spec.secretName`.
-                  type: string
-                  format: date-time
-                notBefore:
-                  description: The time after which the certificate stored in the secret named by this resource in spec.secretName is valid.
-                  type: string
-                  format: date-time
-                renewalTime:
-                  description: The time at which the certificate will be next renewed.
-If not set, no upcoming renewal is scheduled.
-                  type: string
-                  format: date-time
       served: true
       storage: true
 ```